commonhaus/foundation/COMMUNICATION.md

 - **Subscribe** to our [mailing list](https://groups.google.com/a/commonhaus.org/g/announce) or use the [RSS Feed](https://www.commonhaus.org/feed/index.rss) to have foundation notices and updates delivered straight to your inbox or reader.

 - **Follow** [@commonhaus_fdn on Mastodon](https://fosstodon.org/@commonhaus_fdn), [@commonhaus-fdn on Blue Sky](https://bsky.app/profile/commonhaus-fdn.bsky.social), or [@commonhaus_fdn on X](https://twitter.com/commonhaus_fdn) for updates and announcements.
+We're also on [Linked.in](https://www.linkedin.com/company/commonhaus-foundation/).

-## Boost our projects with a cup of coffee
+## Support our efforts

-Every bit of support fuels sustainable growth for our open-source projects.
-A small contribution can make a big difference.
+Every contribution powers the sustainable growth of our open-source projects.
+Even a small contribution can have a significant impact.

 <a href="https://github.com/sponsors/commonhaus" class="text button">Become a Sponsor</a>

 - [**GitHub Sponsors**](https://github.com/sponsors/commonhaus): Your sponsorship on GitHub directly supports our initiatives, making a tangible impact on our work.
 - [**OpenCollective**](https://opencollective.com/commonhaus-foundation): We use OpenCollective to provide transparency in how funds are utilized.
 It provides another way to support the foundation and its objectives.

-Contributions of any size are invaluable.
-As a thank you, sponsors gain access to our exclusive Discord server—a community space for engaging with fellow supporters and our foundation team.
+Every contribution, regardless of size, is deeply appreciated.
+To express our gratitude, sponsors are granted access to our exclusive Discord server—a community space for engaging with fellow supporters and our team.

 ## Become a Member